5T33Z0/Clover-Crate/OC2Clover/README.md

 `°` Although there are no equivalents to `MinKernel` and `MaxKernel` parameters in Clover, you could use `MatcOS`.
 Instead of a range of kernel versions you just use the macOS version(s) it applies to.
 For example: `10.13,10.14,10.15` (without blanks in between).

+## Quirks
+This is one of the most important aspects of your config.
+In OpenCore there are ACPI Quirks, Booter Quirks, Kernel Quirks and UEFI Quirks.
+A lot of them are combined in Clover's "Quirks" section.

+For more details on how OpenCore's Quirks are implemented into Clover, please refer to the Chapters [**"Quirks"**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) and [**Upgrading Clover for macOS 11+ compatibility**](https://github.com/5T33Z0/Clover-Crate/tree/main/Update_Clover).

 ### Kernel > Quirks
-Most of OpenCore's Kernel Patches are located in Clover's Quirks Section, but the following are located under Kernel and Kext Patches:
+While most of OpenCore's Kernel Patches are located in Clover's Quirks section, the following are located under Kernel and Kext Patches instead:

 | OpenCore (Kernel > Quirks) | Clover (Kernel and Kext Patches)|
 |:---------------------------|:--------------------------------|